Osher160/RemoteTasker/README.md

 # known issues
 - Search is only in /home directories for now.
 - Search stops after the first occurrence.
-- Some PDF and docs files gets corrapted in the copy process.
+- Some PDF and docs files corrupts in the copy process.